ukff/kyma-environment-broker/docs/03-21-configure-list-of-modules.md

 }
 ```

-Incorrect API calls:
+## Incorrect API calls:

-A call with the "modules" section not set fails due to using the "oneOf" feature in the JSON Schema.
+- A call with the "modules" section empty fails due to using the "oneOf" feature in the JSON schema.

 ```
 modules: {}
 ```

-A call with the "modules" section with both parameters filled in fails due to using the "oneOf" feature in the JSON Schema.
+- A call with the "modules" section with both parameters filled in fails due to using the "oneOf" feature in the JSON schema.

 ```
 modules: {